 Am I sure it’s not a reproduction?
 Some reproductions are worth a good bit of money in their own right, but usually not as much as an older original.
 If you need to, call in an appraiser to help with this task.

 Can I test it to determine the material and age, and detect repairs?
-Learn more about testing antiques to find out what they're made of and whether or not they've been altered goes a long way in bolstering value.
+Learning more about testing antiques to find out what they're made of and whether or not they've been altered goes a long way in bolstering value.

 03 of 05